SalishSeaCast/SalishSeaNowcast/docs/pkg_development.rst

 #.
 Push the version bump commit and tag to GitHub

 #.
 Use the GitHub web interface to create a release,
-   editing the auto-generated release notes as necessary
+   editing the auto-generated release notes into sections:

+   * Features
+   * Bug Fixes
+   * Documentation
+   * Maintenance
+   * Dependency Updates

 #.
 Use the GitHub :guilabel:`Issues -> Milestones` web interface to edit the release
    milestone: